The human factors that put programs on a path to failure

-In an interview with Chris Partridge of City AM – published in Business and Industry, Media Planet, David Hilliard, Mentor CEO, shares his opinion on the reasons why many business-critical programs fail.
+In an interview with Chris Partridge of City AM – published in Business and Industry, Media Planet, David Hilliard, Mentor CEO, shares his opinion on the reasons why many business transformation programs fail.
 The biggest program disasters in business are caused by huge egos, mediocre leadership, anorexic planning, weak collaboration, miscommunication and fear-based cultures.

 Written by Chris Partridge, Journalist